 Please feel free to bring along your research questions, datasets and methodologies to the workshop for incorporation in the multidisciplinary activities.
 If you would like to suggest open research questions that you think should be addressed at the event, then please see our Call for Proposals which is open until December 18.
 However, you don’t have to have submitted a proposal in order to participate!

 The event itself will take place on March 5-9, 2018 in Sydney, Australia.

-If you are involved in education, whether as a teacher, instructor, learning technologist or instructional designer, this is the chance to gain better insight into what is kinds of data are already available and also to help system developers gather the information you really need to better support your educational priorities.
+This workshop is called a data hackathon but it is not just for techies.
+If you are involved in education, whether as a teacher, instructor, learning technologist or instructional designer, this is the chance to gain better insight into what is kinds of data are already available and also to help system developers gather the information you really need to better support your vision for user-centred learning analytics.

 Topics, objectives and outcomes

 The principal aim of Hack@LAK18 is to enable multi-disciplinary thinking over key open challenges in Learning Analytics based on a problem-oriented, pragmatic approach.
 In line with the traditional definition of a hackathon, the expected outcomes of the event are the identification and initial (concrete, technical) pilot implementations of prototype tools/systems/data/studies which arise from the synthesis of educational technology, software development, and data science perspectives.
 As for previous events, the hackathon will generate a repository of code, sample data, screenshots, slides etc., from the activity of participants.
 An important intangible outcome will be an improved understanding of the different kinds of expert present about what is both desirable and technically-feasible.

 While we welcome research questions, challenges, tools and data from all participants, we expect to emphasise the following topics which the organisers feel focus particularly on user-centred learning analytics: